okta/okta.github.io/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ## Your Project: Secure Authentication for Vanilla JavaScript

 You are going to create a calorie counter app using just JavaScript DOM APIs and a simple REST server.
 The goal is to create a web interface to track meals and display a running total of calories.
-For the backend, you are going to use Express to your server static files and expose a few REST methods to manage meals.
+For the backend, you are going to use Express to serve your static files and expose a few REST methods to manage meals.

 It's inevitable at some point you will have to integrate an external library or dependency in an app.
 And since every app needs authentication, I'll show you how to integrate [Okta's Sign-In Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget) to authenticate a user and verify REST API requests are coming from an authenticated user.